 - CCG’s Biospecimen Core Resource (BCR) has two components:

 - The Biospecimen Processing Center at Nationwide Children’s Hospital processes all tissues to ensure that they meet rigorous quality standards and isolates DNA, RNA, proteins, and other analytes to send to CCG’s Genome Characterization Centers (GCC)s.

 - The Clinical Data Center at Information Management Services, Inc. oversees informed consent to protect patients’ rights, and de-identifies all clinical data about patients to safeguard their privacy.

-- The Genome Characterization Centers (GCC)s generate data from the DNA, RNA, and proteins that they receive from the Biospecimen Core Resource (BCR).
+- The Genome Characterization Centers (GCCs) generate data for samples received from the Biospecimen Core Resource (BCR).

 - The GCCs send raw sequencing data, associated metadata, and other characterization data generated to the Genomic Data Commons (GDC), where it is shared with the Genomic Data Analysis Network (GDAN) and research community.

 - The CCG Genomic Data Analysis Network (GDAN) is a diverse team of scientists from 13 institutions across the United States and Canada that takes the raw output of genomic characterization techniques from CCG’s Genome Characterization Centers (GCCs) and performs analyses that transform these big data into biological insight.

 - The GDAN has a wide range of expertise, from identifying genomic abnormalities to integrating and visualizing multi-omics data.

 - The GDAN works in CCG’s Analysis Working Groups and publishes results in scientific journals.

 Data Sharing and Discovery